mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Mozilla chose phaser as a javascript library/ framework (see Glossary).
 Phaser is a javascript framework embedded in html page.
 Unlike many game making tools this tools set can be extended to other kinds of projects and is a professional and foundational toolset used to build the majority of websites and many phone applications.

+#### Summary of authenticity- COMMENT OR MOVE

+Javascript as coding language, Phaser as a game making framework and Glitch as a code environment, are highly authentic and used by both professional coders and enthusiasts alike.

 ### Game jams & game competitions